engaging with our partners

 The Director is a highly visible and integral member of the school community, responsible for ensuring a safe and secure environment for all students, staff, and visitors.
 This role involves managing and implementing safety initiatives, overseeing daily security operations, and coordinating emergency management protocols.
 Acts as the primary liaison with local law enforcement, fire departments, and other emergency response agencies to ensure effective communication and collaboration.

-• Hamlin Robinson | Director of Finance
+• Brewster Academy | Director of Enrollment Management

 • The Newman School | Senior Financial Officer